Emerging Topics in Information Systems, 7.5 cr (EIN003F)

 - your progress level i.e. how far you are in the PhD process

-- a short motivation explaining the reasons for joining the course and how it is relevant to your thesis work
+- a short motivation explaining the reasons for wanting to join the course and how it is relevant to your thesis work

-- attach a pdf-document to the email which explains that your supervisor approves of your participation in the course – signed by your supervisor
+- a pdf-document explaining that your supervisor approves of your participation in the course – signed by your supervisor

 Emerging Topics in Information Systems